redhat-developer/intellij-openshift-connector/README.md

 There is no need to install anything prior to use Helm.
 By default if there is no repository configured, the OpenShift Helm repository will be used (https://charts.openshift.io/).

-For more information about using Helm on Openshift, please see [here](https://docs.openshift.com/container-platform/latest/applications/working_with_helm_charts/understanding-helm.html)
+For more information about using Helm on OpenShift, please see [here](https://docs.openshift.com/container-platform/latest/applications/working_with_helm_charts/understanding-helm.html)

 ## Features